 Nantyglo Iron and Coal Works History.

-I understand a lot of books, other articles and web pages have been written on the exploits of the Bailey Brothers and the alleged tyranny of Mr Crawshay Bailey, though this is just a brief non-judgemental timeline with a few previously unknown, unreported details on his and their life and times at Nantyglo, whether it be good or bad, I am only relating what was reported about them at the time from old newspaper reports and other official documentation, also the history of Nantyglo House. (all information as been collected from newspapers and other documentation, non of what I have written is from any other websites, it’s all from original sources)
+I understand a lot of books, other articles and web pages have been written on the exploits of the Bailey Brothers and the alleged tyranny of Mr Crawshay Bailey, though this is just a brief non-judgemental timeline with a few previously unknown, details on Crawshay and Joseph Bailey and their life and times at Nantyglo, whether it be good or bad, I am only relating what was reported about them at the time from old newspaper reports and other official documentation, also the history of Nantyglo House. (all information as been collected from newspapers and other documentation, non of what I have written is from any other websites, it’s all from original sources)

 In 1810 Mr Joseph Bailey went into partnership at Cyfarthfa with his cousin Mr William Crawshay and his second cousin Mr Benjamin Hall, this partnership lasted until October 1812 and officially dissolved on November 30th 1812, Mr Joseph Bailey sold his share to Mr William Crawshay.
 Mr Bailey was also in a partnership with Messrs Wayne and Williams under the name of William Williams & Co at Nantyglo.

 The Nantyglo Iron Works.

 There is a consensus that the Nantyglo Iron Works were established on a small scale in the late 1790’s by Harford, Hill & Co.
 The Nantyglo Iron Works were left idle and later leased by Mr Matthew Wayne, Mr Wayne, being recognised as one of the founders, who later went into partnership with Mr Joseph Bailey.

 Messrs Williams, Wayne and Bailey.